libetl/local-traffic/README.md

 - `dontUseHttp2Downstream`: (`boolean`) force calling downstream services in http1.1 only (to save some time)
 - `simpleLogs`: (`boolean`) disable colored logs for text terminals
 - `logAccessInTerminal`: (`boolean` | 'with-mapping') write an access log in the terminal on each call (>= 0.1.2 : 'with-mapping' will log the key used to find the target)
-- `btopDisplay`: (`boolean`) show a real-time terminal dashboard with request histograms, status codes, and response times (similar to btop/htop)
+- `monitoringDisplay`: (`boolean`) show a real-time terminal dashboard with request histograms, status codes, and response times (similar to btop/htop)
 - `websocket`: (`boolean`) true to activate websocket connections proxying via sockets.
 Required for logs UI.
 - `disableWebSecurity`: (`boolean`) true for easygoing values in cross origin requests or content security policy headers
 - `connectTimeout`: (`number`) max time before aborting the connection (defaults to 3000ms)